Whitewater kayaking: Creeking

 Creeking is perhaps best thought of as a subcategory of river running, involving very technical and difficult rapids, typically in the Grade/Class IV to VI range.
-While people will differ on the definition, creeking generally involves higher gradient (approaching or in excess of 100ft per mi (19 m per km)), and is likely to include running ledges, slides, and waterfalls on relatively small and tight rivers, though some will allow for very large and big volume rivers in their definition.
+While people will differ on the definition, creeking generally involves higher gradient (approaching or in excess of 100 ft per mi (19 m per km)), and is likely to include running ledges, slides, and waterfalls on relatively small and tight rivers, though some will allow for very large and big volume rivers in their definition.
 Kayaks used for creeking usually have higher volume (more gallons or litres of displacement) and more rounded bow and stern, as these features provide an extra margin of safety against the likelihood of pinning (getting a kayak wedged in such a way that it cannot be removed without a mechanical advantage system, such as between rocks and/or underwater), and will resurface more quickly and controllably when coming off larger drops.
 Creek boats usually have increased "rocker," or rise, fore and aft of the cockpit for manoeuvrability.
-Extreme racing is a competitive form of this aspect of whitewater kayaking, in which kayakers race down steep sections and or generally dangerous sections of whitewater.
+Extreme racing is a competitive form of this aspect of whitewater kayaking, in which kayakers race down steep sections and/or generally dangerous sections of whitewater.

 Slalom

-Slalom is a technical competitive form of kayaking, and the only whitewater event to appear in the Olympic Games.
+Slalom is a technical competitive form of kayaking, and one of the whitewater events to appear in the Olympic Games.
 Racers attempt to make their way from the top to the bottom of a designated section of river as fast as possible, while correctly negotiating gates (a series of double-poles suspended vertically over the river).
 There are usually 18–25 gates in a race which must be navigated in sequential order.
 Green gates must be negotiated in a downstream direction, red gates in an upstream direction.
 The events are typically conducted on Grade/Class II to Grade/Class IV water, but the placement of the gates, and precision necessary to paddle them fast and "clean" (without touching a pole and adding 2 seconds to the total time), makes the moves much harder than the water's difficulty suggests.
 Pro level slalom competitions have specific length (350 cm for kayaks – new rules), width, and weight requirements for the boats, which will be made out of kevlar/fibreglass/carbon fiber composites to be lightweight and have faster hull speed.
 Plastic whitewater kayaks can be used in citizen-level races.